*South Pas Back Then

 A typical summer ride with friends included riding around Garfield Park, a stop at Taco Treat, down Fremont and through the high school, then through the junior high and Marengo schoolyard, and back to Thrifty Drug Store for candy.

 My Sting-Ray was a real-time-saver.
-On Tuesday nights I could watch "Combat" from 7:00 to 7:30 pm, jump on my bike and be in boy scout formation two blocks away by 7:35 pm.
+On Tuesday nights I could watch "Combat" from 7:00 to 7:30 pm, jump on my bike, and be in Boy Scout formation two blocks away by 7:35 pm.
 I looked disheveled but at least I was on time.

 Unlike today, parents did not always drive us to birthday parties, bowling

-allies, the YMCA, and school events.
+alleys, the YMCA, and school events.
 That also means we might not have been where we told our parents we were going.
 Another Sting-Ray benefit.

 #21